addod19/BookStoreLibrary/README.md

 # Library

 > Building a book store library using vanilla Javascript.
+In this project, we demostrate the use of Object and Object Constructor

 ## Features
 The user can: